bdmurray/work-experience/resume.md

 - Serve as Technical Product Owner for high-profile projects, including Post-it for Microsoft Teams CEO Summit collaboration with 3M and Microsoft CEOs, as well as Post-it mobile applications.
 - Lead a cross-functional team of 40 experts in design, cloud and mobile development, data, and machine learning, overseeing a budget of $2M per quarter.
 - Drive knowledge transfer from agency consulting to a work-for-hire contractor model, internalizing critical expertise, saving $1.5M/quarter, and accelerating delivery velocity by over 2x.
-- Lead technical security review for SOC2 and Microsoft Application security initiatives, ensuring compliance and safeguarding sensitive customer data.
+- Lead internal and external security review for SOC2 and Microsoft Application security initiatives, ensuring compliance and safeguarding sensitive customer data.
 - Developed key business personas to inform roadmap and enhance sales enablement efforts, aligning product development with customer needs.
 - Establish a comprehensive multi-year roadmap, leveraging increased velocity and aligning with evolving customer demands, while considering key personas and user requirements.
 - Coordinate technical aspects of the program across design, legal, financial, compliance, security, and engineering teams, ensuring seamless collaboration and successful project execution.
-- Provide strategic architectural leadership in key areas such as Identity and Access Management (IAM), sales fulfillment, licensing solutions, and cloud environment isolation.
+- Provide strategic architectural leadership in key areas such as Identity and Access Management (IAM), sales fulfillment, licensing solutions, encyption, and cloud environment/data isolation.
 - Drive architecture and roadmap transition, overseeing the migration of the original backend from AWS to Azure, enabling improved scalability, performance, and cost efficiency.

 ### Chief Solutions Architect, 3M: Corporate Research